zxcvbnius/slate/source/index.md

     ` maven { url "https://dl.bintray.com/duolc/maven"}`

-2. Add compile **'com.duolc.diuitapi:message:0.2.1'** to the dependencies of your project
+2. Add `compile 'com.duolc.diuitapi:message:0.2.3'` to the dependencies of your project
 3. In the Android Studio Menu: Tools -> Android -> Sync Project with Gradle Files